gareth-cross/geometry_utils/README.md

 ### geometry_utils

-Various C++ functions for dealing with rotations, and some unit tests.
+Various C++ functions for computing interesting derivatives/jacobians of SO(3).
 Wrote these while doing the derivations on paper for my own fun and understanding.
-They are unit tested, and may prove useful to others as a reference.
+They are unit tested thoroughly, and may prove useful to others as a reference.

 - Depends on Eigen for vector/matrix functionality.
 - Depends on gtest for running tests.